Responsible disclosure policy

 When the security researcher submits their vulnerability report, we will acknowledge receipt of this disclosure by sending them an e-mail.
 The e-mail will be sent to the address linked to their registered account.
 This report is private by default, and only the reporter and contacted maintainers can view the advisory.

 Once a disclosure is submitted, the maintainer of the vulnerable codebase will be invited to validate or invalidate the vulnerability with the security researcher.
-If validated, the report will be made public to our community for patching.
-Once the first patch is suggested, the maintainer will be notified again, and can begin to engage with security researchers that have submitted patches.
+If validated, the disclosing researcher will be rewarded a bounty and a CVE will be assigned to the advisory.